jamesmontemagno/GeolocatorPlugin/README.md

 |tvOS|10+|

 ### API Usage

-Below is API usage for 4.0+.

-Call **CrossGeolocator.Current** from any project or PCL to gain access to APIs.
+Call **CrossGeolocator.Current** from any project to gain access to APIs.

 #### Get Position